 Other notes confirmed that several of the smaller windows in Sacred Heart --- including the three tower chamber windows --- also were brought from the old St. Mary's Church to the new Sacred Heart.

-The high altar at Sacred Heart is flanked by Sacred Heart windows and there is conflicting information in the scrapbooks about their source.
+The high altar at Sacred Heart is flanked by windows devoted to the Sacred Heart of Jesus and the Immaculate Heart of the Blessed Virgin Mary and there is conflicting information in the scrapbooks about their source.
 In one place, it's stated that these windows, too, came from the old St. Mary's; in another, that they were brought from the "old" church at Georgetown.